RedisLabs/redislabs-docs/content/rdi/reference/cli/redis-di.md

-  get-rejected          Returns all the stored rejected entries list-contexts         Lists all saved contexts list-jobs             Lists transformation engine's jobs reset                 Resets the pipeline into initial full sync mode scaffold              Generates configuration files for RDI and... set-context           Sets a context to be the active one
+  get-rejected          Returns all the stored rejected entries list-contexts         Lists all saved contexts list-jobs             Lists transformation engine's jobs monitor               Monitors RDI by collecting metrics and exporting... reset                 Resets the pipeline into initial full sync mode scaffold              Generates configuration files for RDI and... set-context           Sets a context to be the active one